Understanding Complex PTSD - What Long-Term Trauma Leaves Behind

 Emotional Dysregulation

 Intense anger or sadness triggered by minor events, sudden emotional numbness (dissociation), chronic emptiness.
 These are not personality flaws but the result of trauma damaging the brain's emotion regulation functions.
+In daily life, emotions may spiral out of control without clear reason, followed by intense self-loathing in a repeating pattern.

 Negative Self-Perception